victorsh/ChessMasterSupreme/README.md

   - Board Position
   - Location of Piece in Game(Deck, Board, Hand)

-## Prototyping Goal
-- Use the most up-to-date verions of api's/libraries/frameworks

-## Todo
-- !!!
-Fix vulnerabilties
-- (Ropsten)Deploy Token to Test-Net
-  - Look into parameter( totalSupply, decimal)
-- Create game logic which incorporates ERC721
-- Integrate token functionality with ThreeJS

 # Task List
-1. [ ] Create a basic ERC721 Contract using OpenZeppelin-Solidity
+1. [x] Create a basic ERC721 Contract using OpenZeppelin-Solidity
   - Research Random() with solidity.
-2. [ ] Use truffle to Compile and Migrate Contracts
+2. [x] Use truffle to Compile and Migrate Contracts
 3. [ ] Setup truffle.js config using infura.io(or middleman.cx?)
   - More research on middleman.cx
-4. [ ] Deploy Token Contract to Ganache Testnet
+4. [x] Deploy Token Contract to Ganache Testnet
 5. [ ] Integrate IPFS with application to store 3D object data
 6. [ ] Associate unique contract variables with 3D objects from IPFS
 7. [ ] Integrate (Web3 || Middleman) to interact with Token using:
   - Contract ABI
   - Contract Address
 8. [ ] Use React/React-Native to integrate ThreeJS/Aframe with React

+## Todo
+- !!!
+Fix vulnerabilties; Don't use truffle unpack, too many vulnerabilities
+- (Ropsten)Deploy Token to Test-Net
+  - Look into parameter( totalSupply, decimal)
+- Create game logic which incorporates ERC721
+- Integrate token functionality with ThreeJS

 ## Completed Todo
 - CMS-Token: 0 Vulnerabilties